Lerr1uqs/Lerr1uqs/README.md

 ### Hi there 👋
-I now work in traditional security-related industries.
+I now work in traditional security industry.

 Aim to be a remote home work developer in future.